Latest Posts

 The views

-The views throughout the hike were beautiful, but as the second part of the hike was easier than the first, we had more time to look around us and enjoy the views across the valley as we walked down.
+The views throughout the hike were beautiful.
+Since the second part of the hike was easier than the first part, we had more time to look around us and enjoy the views across the valley as we walked down.

 Chingaza